hartleybrody/scraper-boilerplate/readme.md

     alembic upgrade head

 Note that you will need to run both of these commands once at initial setup to get your database setup.

+You can roll back a migration using

+    alembic downgrade -1

+### Proxies
+A list of proxy IPs and ports should be stored in `input/proxies.txt`.

+They should be listed one per line, in the following format:

+    {ip_address}:{port}

+If proxies are required to run the scrape -- meaning the scrape should stop if no proxies are available -- then you should set the following environment variable:

+    export PROXIES_REQUIRED="true"

+Note that once the target site identifies a proxy and blocks it, that proxy will be removed from the in-memory proxy list for that scrape (it is not removed from the proxies file).
+This means that a scrape may start out with a full list of proxies but end up grinding to a halt if requests are made too frequently and proxies started to get detected by the target site and removed from the proxy list until none are left.

+From experience running this scrape, with 50 proxies you should not use more than 4 workers running requests at the same time.

+If proxies are not required to scrape (ie due to low-volume local testing) you can disable that check by setting

+    export PROXIES_REQUIRED="false"